kirandash/react-hooks/concepts/README.md

 - What if we want to change our reusable code ex: Tabs and Tabs2 here.
 - If we upgrade our API, from Tabs to Tabs2, the code should still work
 - So if user have already used a particular way of calling the API, we should not change the way component is called.
 But only improve the implementation.

+### 47. Children Module from React for converting children
+- Till now we were treating as if children is an array.
+But that's not always the case.
+So we must handle it properly in our code.
+- `{Children.toArray(children)[activeIndex]}`
+    - Make sure to convert string to array. if string is passed by error
+- `Children.map`